TheRealZero/TheRealZero.github.io/_posts/2025-04-11-Dont-Call-It-A-Comeback.md

 ### The Other Guys

 Ahh vendors.
 Everyone loves vendors!
-They make the world go around, and without them it would be genuinely impossible to put on an event like Summit with any level of acessiblity and success.
+They make the world go around, and without them it would be genuinely impossible to put on an event like Summit with any level of accessability and success.

 Conferences often have large areas dedicated to a sea of vendors looking to make their pitch and sell their products.